kabelwerk/sdk-react-native/docs/KabelwerkTheme.md

 ### `surfaceColor`

-The colour of the surfaces of most components, e.g. the background colour of a chat message component or an inbox item component.
+The background colour of most components, e.g. the background colour of a chat message component or an inbox item component.
 The default value is white.

+### `accentColor`

+The background colour of highlighted components, e.g. the background colour of the [status bar component](./KabelwerkStatusBar.md).
+The default value is Kabelwerk's brand colour.

 ### `onBackgroundColor`